JerrelMitchell/NightWriter/dtr.md

 Chris: Researching problems to find solutions ....
 Learning algorithms and ruby syntax

 # Workload Expectations (What features do we each want to work on?):

+> Working together on all features.

+# Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):

+> Review daily during retro.

+# Expectations for giving and receiving feedback:

+> During retros, constructive feedback that is actionable, specific, and kind.

+# Agenda to discuss project launch:

+> Meet together for brainstorming Friday 3/23, from 4-6pm

+# Ideas:

+> Use Hash/dictionary to store letters as keys and Braille (possibly arrays?) translations as values.

+# Tools:

+Atom, Terminal, Slack

+# Additional Notes: